 Our mission

 This is why hydrogen is increasingly on the agenda for governments, businesses and civil society groups.
 Analysts including McKinsey & Company and Bank of America predict the marketplace for hydrogen production and fuel cell equipment could grow to over four trillion dollars annually by 2050.
+Despite a surge in global interest, the implementation gap remains a major challenge, with only a fraction of announced projects proceeding on schedule.

 In this rush to develop more hydrogen production, definitions are becoming blurred between hydrogen production that is genuinely green, and hydrogen production that is branded “clean” but is ultimately a by-product of the fossil fuel sector.